 corners’ mission is to cultivate resilience – to empower people in any corner to develop reciprocal relationships and sustainable economies.

-In Kenya, corners’ Conscientious Citizenship Program directly engages local educators, students and leaders in empowering their communities to cultivate resilience against crisis and poverty.
+In Kenya, corners’ Transformative Citizenship Program directly engages local educators, students and leaders in empowering their communities to cultivate resilience against crisis and poverty.

 and many more on similar paths.